sleekmason/Lilidog/README.md

 - Bullseye backport and Debian Fast Track can be added to your sources from the 'Extras' portion of the menu under 'Utilities'.

 - These are 'no recommends' builds.
-(Sid version excluded).
 This means only required dependencies are included during install.
 This leaves out any recommended or suggested packages, allowing for complete control over package installation.
 No unwanted packages will be installed by default.
 This can be changed after install if desired.